Terminology

 In Binalyze AIR, an asset is defined as any entity, whether a device or system, physical or virtual, that operates on a supported operating system such as Windows, macOS, Linux, Chrome, IBM AIX, and ESXi.
 Assets are the foundational elements on which Binalyze AIR performs various actions, including evidence collection and task execution, crucial for responding to and hunting cyber threats.
 Examples of assets encompass computers, servers, hosts, cloud accounts, and disk images.

-An Asset can be either one of 2 states:
+In AIR an Asset can be either one of 2 states:

 2. Unmanaged: The asset is discovered by enumerating Active Directory but does not have the AIR responder deployed.